 Eliminate recurring and foreseeable challenges presented by patients, families, and staff.
 Develop robust, easy-to-follow, and fair clinic procedures.
 Detailed strategies and sample scripts are provided.
 You won’t believe how much stress these approaches simply wipe away.

 Get to the heart of what drives you and develop a career plan that aligns with your deepest values and life goals.
-This year’s psychiatric conference includes presentations on Setting Up a Telepsychiatry Practice and on Financial Management for Clinicians.
+This year’s conference includes presentations on Setting Up a Telepsychiatry Practice and on Setting Up a Direct Pay Model Practice.

 Learn techniques to increase your life satisfaction, improve your health, and decrease stress and burnout.
 Attend yoga sessions, guided imagery exercises, an ice-breaker reception, family-fun activities, and make (possibly life-long) friends.